rick0x00/mkdnsbind/README.md

-# mkdnsbind
-Make DNS Server with Bind
+# Make DNS Server with Bind